lecodeski/maple-font/source/py/feature/README.md

     bg_cls_dict,
 )
 ```

-This will convert
+This converts:
 ```
 :attention: _noqa_
 ```

-to:
+into a styled tag:

 ![Image](https://github.com/user-attachments/assets/e67f282c-e961-4e55-9169-2f20d7ccfbc6)

-#### Limitation
+#### Limitations

-1. The built-in tags are optimized for glyph spacing, but the custom tags not.
+1. Built-in tags are optimized for spacing; custom tags are not.
-2. The tag will be splited if letter spacing > 0, see in [#381](https://github.com/subframe7536/maple-font/issues/381#issuecomment-2808022878)
+2. Tags may split if letter spacing > 0.
+See [#381](https://github.com/subframe7536/maple-font/issues/381#issuecomment-2808022878).
-3. The tag's color follows the original text color, see in [#381](https://github.com/subframe7536/maple-font/issues/381#issuecomment-2809622541)
+3. Tags inherit the original text color.
+See [#381](https://github.com/subframe7536/maple-font/issues/381#issuecomment-2809622541).

+## Freeze Feature in Variable Format

+There are two strategies to freeze a feature:

+1. For lookups implementing new ligatures (e.g., `ss08`), move rules into `calt`.
+2. For glyph replacements (e.g., `cv01`), substitute glyphs directly with their originals.

+Currently, the second approach cannot be implemented in variable format, so in the V7.0 release all variable format variants are identical except for the family name.
+The build script provides an escape hatch with the `--apply-fea-file` flag.

+Since the feature-loading logic was refactored to Python, features are loaded dynamically.
+The logic in [`common.py`](./common.py) moves rules from the target feature to `calt` (method 1).
+Enabling the `calt` feature will yield styling equivalent to the static version.

+So, please **ENABLE FONT LIGATURE** to make all features work if you are using variable font (NOT recommended).

 ### AST Utilities